TomBers/oblique-angles/_posts/2025-09-25-skibidi-toilet-super-ai.md

 ![Screenshot]({{ site.baseurl }}/assets/img/toilet.png)

-## What is a good way to test for better than human intelligence?
+### What is a good way to test for better than human intelligence?

-One that is easy to verify and not hugely tied to a domain (e.g Chess, Go, Protein folding etc)
+One that is easy to verify and not hugely tied to a specific domain - Chess, Go, Protein folding etc?

-## History
+### History

-For a long time the Turing Test was the gold standard for human level intelligence (AGI) [Insert Intro], but having blown past that with out much fun fair we are unsure what a true test of general super intelligence is.
+For a long time the [Turing Test](https://en.wikipedia.org/wiki/Turing_test){:target="_blank"} was the gold standard for artifical intelligence, but having blown past that with out much funfair we are unsure what a true test of general super intelligence is.

-There is a good chance that super intelligence methods are unreocgnisable to us, but a test of the results could be easy.
+There is a good chance that super intelligence methods are unrecognisable to us, but a test of the results could be easy.

-## Proposal - The Skibidi toilet test
+### Proposal - The Skibidi toilet test

 For the uninitated, Skibidi toilet is a viral meme / webseries prominantly featuring a man's head in a toilet (singing?).
-That might end up a hollywood movie [Forbes](https://www.forbes.com/sites/danidiplacido/2025/05/21/its-official-michael-bay-will-direct-the-skibidi-toilet-movie/)
+That might end up aa a hollywood movie [Forbes](https://www.forbes.com/sites/danidiplacido/2025/05/21/its-official-michael-bay-will-direct-the-skibidi-toilet-movie/){:target="_blank"}

 Having long ago left my youth, I look at it with a mixture of bafflement and surprise.
 What even is it?
 Why is it popular?
-But the numbers don't lie(?), it is hugely popular and entered my mind unbidden.
+But [the numbers](https://www.youtube.com/shorts/tzD9OxAHtzU){:target="_blank"} don't lie(?), it is hugely popular and entered my mind unbidden.

-So the test is very simple, could an artifical intelligence create a piece of media on demand that reached similar levels of cultural impact?
+So the test is very simple:

+> Could an artifical intelligence create a piece of media on demand that reached similar levels of cultural impact as Skibidi toilet?

-## Why I think this could be useful?
+### Why I think this could be useful?

-This is not currently humanly possible.
+* This is not currently humanly possible.
-It happens at random, for unclear reasons [Side note about Geist]
+  * Many try, and some are better than others, but it is fundamentally impossible to predict.

-### Out of distribution
+* Out of distribution

-By definition it has to be something unique, illiciting a `thats cool` response
+  * By definition it has to be something unique, illiciting a `thats cool` response.

-### Models other minds
+* Models other minds

-The tone \ content \ semiotics has to speak to group of people enough to share
+  * The tone \ content \ semiotics has to speak to a large enough group of people and worth sharing.

-### Competitive Information Environment

-Entering the 'Market Place of Ideas' is a competition with every other voice speaking at the same time.
-It takes a complex set of circumstances to be heard.
+* Surfing the [Geist](https://en.wikipedia.org/wiki/Geist){:target="_blank"}
+  * To both understand and respond to the Geist, to directly observe the `anima mundi, spiritus universi`